ionStici/node/node-modules/2-core-modules.md

 The built-in `console` global module, is an object that provides familiar methods:

-- `.log()` — print messages to the terminal.
+- `console.log()` — print messages to the terminal.
-- `.assert()` — print a message to the terminal if the value is falsy.
+- `console.assert()` — print a message to the terminal if the value is falsy.
-- `.table()` — print out a table in the terminal from an object or array.
+- `console.table()` — print out a table in the terminal from an object or array.

-`console` can be accessed from anywhere, the `require` function is not necessary.
+Because `console` is a global module, it can be accessed from anywhere, the `require` function is not necessary.

 <br>